z1ka/Python-File-Organizer/README.md

 # Python Desktop CleanUp Tool
-CleanUp organizes your desktop by sending specific file extensions in your dekstop to (8) created subfolders (Audio - Videos - Photos - ZIP - Torrents - Office - Text Files - Codes)
+CleanUp organizes your desktop by sending specific file extensions in your dekstop to (8) new subfolders (Audio - Videos - Photos - ZIP - Torrents - Office - Text Files - Codes)